theta-skunkworks/theta-plugin-current-location/README.md

 ## Differences in behavior when launched with an implicit intent

 - Force the wireless LAN to CL mode (Client mode).
-It will remain in that state even if you exit the plug-in.
+If you call this plug-in while the wireless LAN status is other than CL mode, the wireless LAN status will be turned off when you return.
 - Even if you move the map, you can return to the specified position by pressing the shutter button.
 - Does not save display position and zoom level when exiting.